 History of Common Core

 Historically, a dual educational system included vocational and college-bound tracks.
-Core curriculum is meant to bridge the gap between these tracks.
+The core curriculum is meant to bridge the gap between these tracks.

 Case study: Algebra